-17.30 – feed family the roast if cooked all afternoon.
+17.30 – Feed the family the roast I had cooked all afternoon.

-19.00 – husband must’ve read my blog I need space because he took the kids and the three of them lay in bed watching TV, giving me some space.
-I watched Big Bang Theory, had a glass of wine and caught up on Facebook.
-Eldest went to bed around 20.00 after another dose of ibuprofen as the fever was back.
+19.00 – Husband must’ve read my blog I need space because he took the kids and the three of them lay in bed watching TV, giving me some space.
+I watched the Big Bang Theory, had a glass of wine and caught up on Facebook.
+The eldest went to bed around 20.00 after another dose of ibuprofen as the fever was back.

 21.00 – I went to bed.
-I was so thankful for the couple of hours where I was alone and did not have to even utter a word.
+I was so thankful for a couple of hours when I was alone and did not have to even utter a word.
 Bliss.
 Yes, I know I’m selfish.

-03.00 – she is finally asleep, poor baby.
+03.00 – She finally fell asleep, poor baby.
 I go back to my bed, to my snoring husband who, bless him, only snores when he is exhausted or unwell, and the kicker.